k-Color Multi-Robot Motion Planning: The Unlabeled Case: Pumped Configurations

 Fortunately, we can combine several graphs in order to find paths for more general unlabeled problems.
 For instance, robots may move from a pebble graph $G_S=(V,E)$ where $S\subset V$, through several other pebble graphs until they will finally reach $G_T=(V',E')$ where $T\subset V'$.

 We first show that given two pebble graphs and an unlabeled path connecting two configurations, one from every graph, the robots can move from the first pebble graph to the second.
 This path serves as a ``bridge'' between the two graphs and connects not only the two configurations but many other configurations from the two graphs as well.
 Before describing a mechanism to generate such paths we provide a concrete description of the property discussed here in the form of the following lemma.
-We omit its proof, which is straightforward.
+We omit its proof, which is straightforward. \begin{lemma}\rlembefore Let $C\subset V,C'\subset V'$ be two configurations of the pebble graphs $G=(V,E),G'=(V',E')$ and let $\pi_{C,C'}$ be a path for the unlabeled problem $\U'=(C,C')$.
+In addition, let $D,D'$ be two configurations such that $D\subset V, D'\subset V'$ and $D\equiv C, D'\equiv C'$.
+Then there exists a path $\pi_{\U''}$ for $\U''=(D,D')$. \end{lemma}\rlemafter